Configuring distributed caches

 • clientSessions

 As an OpenID Connect Provider, the server is also capable of authenticating users and issuing offline tokens.
 Similarly to regular user and client sessions, when an offline token is issued by the server upon successful authentication, the server also creates an offline user session and an offline client session.
-However, due to the nature of offline tokens, offline sessions are handled differently as they are long-lived and should survive a complete cluster shutdown.
-Because of that, they are also persisted to the database.

 The following caches are used to store offline sessions: